hotsphink/sfink-tools/mozilla.md

 runs to pick apart your changes into fragments that apply to the various changesets in your stack, then do the above.

+Normally, I'll use `hg amend -i` to select the new stuff that pertains to the top patch, `hg commit -i` to pick apart stuff for one new feature, and a final `hg commit` to commit the rest of the stuff.

+    % hg amend -i  # Choose the stuff that belongs to the top patch
+    % hg commit -i -m 'Another feature'
+    % hg commit -i -m 'Yet another feature'
+    % hg commit -m 'One more feature using the remainder of the changes'

 And if you accidentally get it wrong and amend a patch with stuff that doesn't belong to it, then do

     % hg uncommit -a